saad749/ConceptualBrowser/README.md

-# MyProjects
+# Conceptual Browser
-A Repository for all personal projects
+A windows forms application to Browse concepts using Formal Concepts method.